 Getting To Komodo National Park

 The islands of Komodo National Park are very fortunately still off the beaten track for tourism.
 There are a huge number of dive sites and some which are quite remote making a Komodo liveaboard the best option for visiting the park.
-There are also day boats which leave from Labuan Bajo and can take from thirty minutes’ transit, to several hours depending on the dive sites.
+There are also day boats that leave from Labuan Bajo and can take from thirty minutes’ transit to several hours depending on the dive sites.

 There are a variety of different Indonesian Liveaboards to suit different budgets and tastes.
-There are motor vessels available but most are the traditional phinisi, an beautiful Indonesian two-masted sailboat converted for diving.
-Divers can enjoy the experience of peaceful sailing and fine accommodation with purspose built diving facilities on board.
+There are motor vessels available but most are the traditional phinisi, a beautiful Indonesian two-masted sailboat converted for diving.
+Divers can enjoy the experience of peaceful sailing and fine accommodation with purpose-built diving facilities on board.

 Liveaboards either leave from Bali or Labuan Bajo which can be reached from Bali International Airport (Ngurah Rai) with regular flights to Asia and connections further afield.
-There is also a several day long ferry to Labuan Bajo although this is reserved for those more adventurous travellers.
+There is also a several day-long ferry to Labuan Bajo although this is reserved for those more adventurous travelers.